yvesdhondt/CNN-StockReturnPrediction/README.md

 This repository explores whether stock returns can be accurately predicted based on CNN image classification.

+# Code location

+All code is located in the /stock_return_cnn folder.

 # Necessary packages

 The following packages are required to run all the code from this repository: